 Massolit Books and Cafe

 On a cold winter day, this bookstore is a great spot to spend an afternoon browsing the floor-to-ceiling shelves.
 There is a spacious back room behind the register where you can enjoy a cup of coffee and a pastry, or you can wander through the rooms and check out the impressive collection of English-language books on a wide range of subjects, including Eastern European authors.

-Watch A Movie At Kino Pod Baranami
+Kino Pod Baranami

-Located behind an unassuming wooden door right on the Main Square, this independent theater shows a handful of movies each night, some of them in English.
+Located behind a large unassuming wooden door right on the Main Square, this independent theater shows a handful of movies each night, some of them in English.
 It’s mostly Polish and International independent films, but there is also the odd blockbuster as well.
 The theaters are small and intimate, and are perfect for a cold winter’s night.